 Think back to when you started your website.
 Remember that keyword research you did?
 What do you mean, No??

-Not only will there be a wealth of good ideas, because they are part of your keyword research, they will also help your overall SEO strategy.
+Not only will there be a wealth of good ideas, because they are part of your keyword research, but they will also help your overall SEO strategy.
 Ranking words creating blogs containing more ranking words?
-What more can you ask for!
+What more can you ask for?